Multiple frequency-shift keying: VHF & UHF communications

 FSK441, JT6M and JT65 are parts of the WSJT family or radio modulation systems, developed by Joe Taylor, K1JT, for long distance amateur radio VHF communications under marginal propagation conditions.
 These specialized MFSK modulation systems are used over troposcattering, EME (earth-moon-earth) and meteoscattering radio paths.

 PI4 is a digital mode specifically designed for VUSHF beacon and propagation studies.
 The mode was developed as part of the Next Generation Beacons project among others used by the oldest amateur beacon in the world OZ7IGY.
 A decoder for PI4 is available in the PI-RX program developed by Poul-Erik Hansen, OZ1CKG.

 DTMF was initially developed for telephone line signaling.
 It is frequently used for telecommand (remote control) applications over VHF and UHF voice channels.

+D.A.R.T (Distributed 4-AFSK Radio Telemetry) was developed for VHF & UHF amateur radio frequencies and/or MURS for telemetry applications.
+DART is specifically the physical layer and is ideal for remote low power nodes in a mesh layout.